dellow/Web-Framework/README.md

 <a name="release"></a>
 ## Release
 Release creates a snapshot of the application files from the `src` directory essentially creating a release for use.
 Each release is timestamped and appended with the current state.

+### Current
 Additionally a folder called `current` will be created inside the `release` directory.
 This is a consistently named directory for the latest release and is useful if you use an online deploy tool such as DeployHQ or dploy.io as you can set this directory as the root directory to deploy from whereas individual releases will be timestamped with no consistent name.

+### Profile
-The current state will also effect the optimisation of the release.
+The current profile will also effect the optimisation of the release.
 For example `gulp release` will create a release with `_development` appended to the end.
-The development profile (see Profiles) will be run on the release.
+The development profile (see [Profiles](#profiles)) will be run on the release.
 Likewise `gulp release --config production` will run the production profile on the release.

 <a name="server"></a>
 ## Server